ltucker284/Basic-Chain/README.md

 **Please note** each time `./teardown.sh` is run, it will run the `generate.sh` script.
 This will regenerate the cryptoconfig material.
-In order to ensure the Certificate Authority container runs properly, make sure to double check that the value of `FABRIC_CA_SERVER_CA_KEYFILE` is set to the file name of the generated key file in the `basic-network/crypto-config/peerOrganizations/org1.example.com/ca` directory.
+In order to ensure the Certificate Authority container runs properly, make sure to double check that the value of `FABRIC_CA_SERVER_CA_KEYFILE` in the `docker-compose.yml` is set to the file name of the generated key file in the `basic-network/crypto-config/peerOrganizations/org1.example.com/ca` directory.